-(ii) Terms of Issue
+(iii) Terms of Issue

-- Liquidity provisions such as listing, repurchase, redemption. (please refer to relevant provisions on listing, repurchase, redemption in section II 'Other Scheme Specific Disclosures') - Aggregate fees and expenses charged to the scheme (please refer to ANNUAL SCHEME RECURRING EXPENSES under Part III Other Details). - Any safety net or guarantee provided - - This Scheme does not provide any guaranteed or assured return.
+- Liquidity provisions such as listing, repurchase, redemption. (please refer to relevant provisions on listing, repurchase, redemption in section II 'Other Scheme Specific Disclosures') - o Aggregate fees and expenses charged to the scheme (please refer to ANNUAL SCHEME

+RECURRING EXPENSES under Part III - Other Details).

+Any safety net or guarantee provided This Scheme does not provide any guaranteed or assured return.